SuadoCowboy/SuadoSweeper/README.md

+# This README.md was more of a todo.txt sort of file

 idea: multiplayer minesweeper

 modes: singleplayer; co-op; versus; battle-royale; same modes but in lan(INCLUDING BATTLE ROYALE BECAUSE I KNOW PEOPLE MIGHT USE RADMIN OR SOME SHIT TO PLAY WITH THEIR FRIENDS)